Nynergy/totem/README.md

 "hey, I want to do that."
 But I'm a weirdo who programs for fun, so I'm gonna do it _my_ way.

-Which how I ended up with yet another over-engineered bash script to do something that should probably be done by hand anyway.
+Which is how I ended up with yet another over-engineered bash script to do something that should probably be done by hand anyway.

 ## How is it?